 About Me

-I grew up in southern California, and I love hiking and botanizing its local coastline, foothills, deserts, and mountains.
-Since a very young age, I have always been fascinated by plants, plant morphology, and growing plants.
+I grew up in southern California, and since a very young age, I have always been fascinated by plants and growing them.
 As a kid, I could be found dissecting flowers and germinating seeds.
 I was obsessed with growing cacti, sunflowers, and apple trees.
 By high school, I knew I wanted to study botany.
 It was also during high school that I first learned about California native plants, and since then, my fascination with California’s native flora has grown.
+I love hiking and botanizing California’s wildlands.

 Cheers!